GrieferAtWork/KOSmk2/README.md

    - Binary (ABI) compatibility with both MSVCrt and GLibC
    - System headers designed with portability and clean namespaces
      - Use of <code>\<features.h\></code> emulating GLibC, allowing for control of available features using <code>\*\_SOURCE</code> macros
-     - Option to warn about use of non-portable functions such
+     - Option to warn about use of non-portable functions
+     - Redundant fallbacks of (some) KOS-specific extensions allows for use on other platforms
+     - You can actually use KOS's /include folder to spoof MSVCrt and get a much more portable library at the same time!
    - Support for future-proof <b>64-bit time\_t</b> types and functions
  - PS/2 keyboard input
    - Using a proper driver this time